fb pixel

 Choosing Between Dental Implants and Dentures: Some Things to Think About

-The best option when picking between dental implants vs dentures depends on each person.
+The best option when picking between dental implants and dentures depends on each person.

 Oral hygiene: Dentures must be cleaned daily, whereas implants can be kept clean simply by brushing and flossing.